yewstack/js-framework-benchmark/README.md

 ### Setup local server

 You can use any server which properly handles the MIME type of wasm files.
-We recommend `miniserve`:
+We recommend the `https` crate:

 ```
-cargo install miniserve
+cargo install https
 ```

-Start `miniserve` in the root directory
+Start server in the root directory
 ```
-miniserve .
+http -p 8080
 ```

 Verify that the server works:
 Try to open [http://localhost:8080/index.html](http://localhost:8080/index.html).
 If you see something like that you're on the right track:
 ![Index.html](images/index.png?raw=true "Index.html")

-Now open a new terminal window and keep `miniserve` running in background.
+Now open a new terminal window and keep `http` running in background.

 ### 2. Building and running a single framework